DeffoN0tSt3/Zero-Acknowledgement/CONTRIBUTING.md

 When contributing to the Zero-Acknowledgment Repository, please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
 Treat all contributors and participants with respect and create an inclusive environment for everyone involved.

-## Reporting Issues
+## Reporting Issues / Suggestions

 If you encounter any issues or have suggestions for improving the repository, please [open an issue](https://github.com/DeffoN0tSt3/Zero-Acknowledgement/issues).
 We appreciate your feedback and contributions in making this repository more effective and valuable.

-Thank you for your contributions and dedication to promoting acknowledgment and recognition within the security research community!
+Thank you in advacned for your contributions and dedication to promoting acknowledgment and recognition within the security research community!